STEP 4 – RESULTS OF YOUR AUDIT

-Minor action point – when the auditor considers that you have met some of the requirement being assessed.
-You have 90 calendar days from notification to resolve all minor action points listed within the action plan.
-If you do not resolve any of the minor action points by your next re-approval audit, these will become major action points, which will result in an audit failure.
+Minor action point – when the auditor considers that you have partially met some of the requirement being assessed.
+You have 90 calendar days from notification to resolve all minor action points listed within the action plan – this will be checked at your next re-approval audit.
 Please note that any unaddressed action points raised in the previous year’s audit identified in the re-approval audit will be escalated as major action points, which will result in a failed audit.

-FORS companies who feel they have not been treated fairly by the scheme administrator or their certification body may decide to raise a formal complaint if the issue cannot be amicably resolved.
+FORS operators who feel they have not been treated fairly by the scheme administrator or their audit provider may decide to raise a formal complaint if the issue cannot be amicably resolved.

 The protocol to be followed by companies wishing to raise a complaint against the scheme or to appeal against a decision made by the scheme can be found on page 12 of the FORS Compliance and Enforcement Guidance for operators, which can be accessed here.